Eloy Jiménez Preview, Player Props: White Sox vs. Royals

-Eloy Jimenez -- with a slugging percentage of .368 in his past 10 games (including no homers) -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brady Singer on the mound, on September 11 at 7:40 PM ET.
+The Chicago White Sox, including Eloy Jimenez (.368 slugging percentage in past 10 games, including zero homers), take on starter Brady Singer and the Kansas City Royals at Guaranteed Rate Field, Tuesday at 4:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Tigers.
+In his most recent game, he went 1-for-3 with a double and an RBI against the Tigers.

 Eloy Jiménez Game Info & Props vs. the Royals